Table of Contents

 Nothing in this article substitutes legal advice and can’t be taken seriously.
 The text provided in this post is for informational purpose and from our own experience.

 Typical Ways Bad Contractors Lie

-There are many dishonest things a bad contractor can do from buying substandard materials to pocket your money to using drugs on the job and exposing themselves and others to danger.
-This is just the tip of the iceberg.
+There are many dishonest things a bad contractor can do, from buying substandard materials to pocket your money to using drugs on the job and exposing themselves and others to danger.
+All leads to poor work produced by the contractor.
+Unfortunately, this is just the tip of the iceberg.

-The following are the typical lies bad renovation contractors use, I advise you that once you spot any of them, fire them immediately.
+The following are the typical lies bad renovation contractors use; I advise you that fire them immediately once you spot any of them.

 1. They Won’t Sign a Contract

 Contractors who won’t sign a contract are likely to do shoddy work.
 Ensuring your contractor puts pet on paper on a contractual agreement is the best way to protect yourself from unforeseen misunderstandings or disputes.